adutra/iceberg-auth-manager/docs/README.md

 Two "dialects" of OAuth2 are supported: `standard` and `iceberg_rest`.
 For more details on the differences between the two dialects, see the [Dialects](./dialects.md) section.

+## Maven Artifacts

+AuthManager artifacts are published to the Dremio Free Maven repository.
+For information on how to publish new versions, see the [Publishing Guide](./publishing.md).